 Our Structured Polo Shirt.
 Your New Gold Standard

-The Niccolò P. team spent 15 months (and 9 prototypes) perfecting the pattern and sourcing the natural materials for our structured polo shirts - the perfect 'Friday Polo'.
+The Niccolò P. team spent 15 months (and countless prototypes) perfecting the pattern and sourcing the natural materials for our structured polo shirts - the perfect 'Friday Polo Shirt'.
 We eliminated the shortcomings commonly found in other polos such as curling/shapeless collars, plastic or imitation mother-of-pearl buttons which crack easily, run-of-the-mill cottons and the boxy fit common in many heritage brands.
 With flat-felled seams, a stand collar and 'set-on' placket giving the shirt its unique 'structured' appearance, the result is a polo shirt with bespoke shirt-like attention to detail made using the smoothest cottons; a polo which always feels great and is destined to become a staple in your wardrobe.

 West Indian Sea Island: The World's Rarest Cotton